radian-software/straight.el/README.md

 ## Features

-* Install Emacs packages from [MELPA], [EmacsMirror], or manually specified sources.
+* Install Emacs packages listed on [MELPA] or [EmacsMirror], or provide your own recipes.
 * Clone and manage packages as Git (or other) repositories, not as opaque tarballs.
 * Make changes to a package simply by editing its source code, no